Dlut-lab-zmn/GEAA-for-data-protection/README.md

 1. Train the classification network, e,g, cifar dataset and resnet18 model.
 You can easy transfer to other classification network and dataset.
-Download the data to ./cifar_data and copy the ./cifar_data/test/* to other dirs. data should follow the form: cd ./data python generate_dirs.py cp -r ./cifar_data/test/* ./adv/ cp -r ./cifar_data/test/* ./process/
+Download the data to ./cifar_data and copy the ./cifar_data/test/* to other dirs. data should follow the form:
+-cd ./data
+-python generate_dirs.py
+-cp -r ./cifar_data/test/* ./adv/
+-cp -r ./cifar_data/test/* ./process/

 dirs example
 .